-If we continue with the development of CAP-1002 for a Phase III or other registration trial or for commercial purposes, we may need to rely exclusively on third parties to formulate and manufacture this product candidate and provide us with the devices and other products necessary to administer such a product.
+If we continue with the development of CAP-1002, we may need to rely exclusively on third parties to formulate and manufacture this product candidate and provide us with the devices and other products necessary to administer such a product.

-We have not established our own manufacturing facilities for the production of CAP-1002 for a Phase III or other registration trial or for commercial purposes.
+We have not established our own manufacturing facilities for the production of CAP-1002 for a Phase III trial or for commercial purposes.
 Also, our resources and expertise to formulate or manufacture this product candidate are limited.
 If we were to conduct such a trial or reach the commercialization stage, we may have to engage one or more manufacturers to manufacture, supply, store, and distribute drug supplies for such purposes.
-If CAP-1002 receives FDA approval, we may need to rely on one or more third-party contractors to manufacture supplies of this drug candidate.
+For example, we have recently entered into a Master Services Agreement with WuXi for the development, manufacturing and testing of our CAP-1002 product candidate.
+WuXi, which owns and operates a cGMP compliant manufacturing facility, has experience manufacturing pharmaceutical and biopharmaceutical products but does not have any experience manufacturing our product candidates and there can be no assurance that it will be able to manufacture our product candidates of the quality required to meet our clinical and commercial needs, or in a timely manner If CAP-1002 receives FDA approval, we may need to rely on one or more third-party contractors to manufacturer supplies of this drug candidate which may cause delays to our ability to sell commercially.
 Our current and anticipated future reliance on a limited number of third-party manufacturers exposes us to the following risks: